faizuddin/ISB46703/README.md

 # ISB46703
-Codes used in Principles of Artificial Intelligence
+Python notebooks used in Principles of Artificial Intelligence